mcgtrt/go-puerto/README.md

 This project skeleton requires .env file in the root directory

-## What next
+## What's next

+For debugging in VSCode:

 !!!
-This operation will may potentially lead to exposing your env vars to public !!!
+Operation below may potentially lead to exposing your env vars publicly !!!
 The best solution to stop any data exposure of local variables, add folder `.vscode` to `.gitignore` file.

 If you want to debug in VSCode you need to insert all environmental variables in the .vscode/launch.json.